 - Keep your papers and valuable secure.
 People will be walking through your home.
 Your private documents and jewelry should be locked up or kept in a safe space.

-Many buyers make up their mind in their first minute when the walk into your home.
-First impress matter a lot.
+Many buyers make up their minds in their first minute when they walk into your home.
+First, impress matters a lot.

 The negotiation process